bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 49°
+- 40°
-- broken clouds
+- few clouds
-- 49% humidity
+- 71% humidity
-- 10 mph wind
+- 4 mph wind

-2.1 inches of rain and 1.6 inches of snow in the past 24 hours
+1.1 inches of rain and 1.6 inches of snow in the past 24 hours

 ## Temperature Comparison